wp-plugins/add-meta-tags/readme.txt

 Donate link: http://www.g-loaded.eu/about/donate/
 Tags: meta, metadata, seo, description, keywords, metatag, opengraph, dublin core, google, yahoo, bing, meta tags Requires at least: 3.0.0
-Tested up to: 3.5
+Tested up to: 3.5.1
-Stable tag: 2.1.1
+Stable tag: 2.1.2

 Adds metadata to your content, including the basic description and keywords meta tags, Opengraph and Dublin Core metadata.

 == Description ==

-[Add-Meta-Tags](http://www.g-loaded.eu/2006/01/05/add-meta-tags-wordpress-plugin/ "Official Add-Meta-Tags Homepage") adds metadata to your WordPress blog.
+*Add-Meta-Tags* adds metadata to your content, including the basic description and keywords meta tags, Opengraph and Dublin Core metadata.
+It is actively maintained since 2006 (historical [Add-Meta-Tags home](http://www.g-loaded.eu/2006/01/05/add-meta-tags-wordpress-plugin/ "Official Add-Meta-Tags Homepage")).

 *Metadata* refers to information that describes the content in a machine-friendly way.
 Search engines and other online services use this metadata to better understand your content.
 Keep in mind that metadata itself does not automatically make your blog rank better.
 For this to happen the content is still required to meet various quality standards.
 However, the presence of accurate and adequate metadata gives search engines and other services the chance to make less guesses about your content, index and categorize it better and, eventually, deliver it to an audience that finds it useful.
 Good metadata facilitates this process and thus plays a significant role in achieving better rankings.
 This is what the *Add-Meta-Tags* plugin does.

 The following list outlines how and where metadata is added to a *WordPress* blog.

+**Basic meta tags**

-Basic <em>description</em> and <em>keywords</em> meta tags:
+The <em>description</em> and <em>keywords</em> meta tags are added:

 - Front Page
  - Automatically.